Operational evaluation of data-driven forest fire forecasting models: Conclusions

 \section{Conclusions}

-This study presents a comprehensive evaluation of data-driven models for forecasting daily FDI using various CNN architectures.
-We have also considered a CNN with an LSTM component, so-called ConvLSTM.
-The geographic region is centered on a high-resolution 1~km $\times$ 1~km daily data cube covering Greece, the Balkan peninsula, and western Turkey, curated and furnished by \cite{prapas2022firecube}.
-This work demonstrates the impact of the neural network models and evaluation strategy on a model's viability in the operational chain for forecasting fire activity.

-The work proposes a novel approach for evaluation, focusing on its operational performance.
-In particular, we emphasize that while standard machine learning metrics are useful for monitoring the training phase, full-map inference is a more comprehensive measure of a model's operational viability for daily FDI forecast.
-This conclusion is derived from the premise that the test scores can potentially be biased due to the overlapping samples in the feature space.
-While standard metrics, such as Recall and Precision, suggest that all neural networks performed comparably, with CNNs showing slightly higher precision in some tests, full-map inference revealed that ConvLSTM had high recall on most days.
-More explicitly, the ConvLSTM effectively handles spatiotemporal correlations, integrating rapid meteorological changes with slow-moving vegetation trends.
-Operationally, this allowed the ConvLSTM to achieve perfect detection on 40\% of the days, outperforming the models based on pure CNN.
+This study evaluates CNN, its variants, and ConvLSTM architectures for daily forest fire forecasting over Greece, the Balkan peninsula, and western Turkey.
+The work proposes a novel approach for evaluation, focusing on operational performance, building on the work of \parencite{Kondylatos2022}.
+Standard machine-learning metrics are useful for monitoring training, but as argued in Section \ref{subsec:mapbased_eval}, test dataset class balance and potential feature-space overlap between fire and no-fire samples limit their relevance in operational deployment.
+Region-wide inference is therefore a more complete measure of a model's operational viability for daily fire forecasting.
+It also revealed a result the test-set metrics missed entirely: while standard metrics suggested all four networks performed comparably, with CNNs showing slightly higher Precision, region-wide inference-based analysis showed ConvLSTM achieving near-perfect detection (daily recall $>$ 0.99) on 40\% of fire days as it can exploit spatiotemporal correlations, integrating rapid meteorological change with slow-varying vegetation trends.
 Systematic assessment of false positives flagged by the model is rarely explored in the literature.
 Our analysis goes beyond the standard ML paradigm in this aspect.
-ConvLSTM has a decisive advantage over the model based on CNN, as it generally positively skews FDI distribution, indicating fewer false positives.
+ConvLSTM has a clear advantage over the model based on CNN, as it generally positively skews the probability distribution, indicating fewer false positives.
 The study further reveals that increasing complexity, from a Basic CNN to Deeper CNN 2, did not favor daily recall.
 However, Deeper CNN 1 was identified as having the optimal depth for confidently flagging no-fire regions.
 This suggests that simple layers might be sufficient for identifying a fire event, but capturing subtle correlations for ``safe'' conditions requires a more nuanced architecture.
-This suggests an interesting line of inquiry for future explorations in ConvLSTM for forecasting fire activity.

-The research also explores an ensemble approach for a more robust FDI forecast.
-By averaging over a 7-member ensemble model, a robust estimator was developed.
-The ensemble-averaged FDI maps were shown to be more effective at rejecting false positives, indicating a more confident and less noisy predictor of fire-free areas while maintaining a robust recall.